 In fiscal 2006, we acquired substantially all the outstanding stock of privately-held Integrant Technologies, Inc. (Integrant) of Seoul, Korea.
 The acquisition enabled us to enter the mobile TV market and strengthened our presence in the Asian region.
 We paid \$127.2 million in initial cash payments at closing and were obligated to make additional cash payments of up to an aggregate of \$33 million upon the satisfaction of certain conditions.
 The initial cash payments included \$4.2 million held in escrow for the purchase of the remaining non-founder outstanding shares.
 We purchased these shares during fiscal 2007 and recorded them as additional goodwill.
 We allocated the purchase price to the tangible and intangible assets acquired based on their estimated fair values at the date of acquisition.
 We completed the final purchase accounting for this transaction during fiscal 2007, which resulted in an additional \$5.6 million of goodwill.
-The \$33 million of potential cash payments is comprised of \$25 million for the achievement of revenue-based milestones during the period from July 2006 through December 2007, none of which were met, and \$8.4 million related to the purchase form the founder of Integrant during the period from July 2007 through July 2009.
+The \$33 million of potential cash payments is comprised of \$25 million for the achievement of revenue-based milestones during the period from July 2006 through December 2007, none of which were met, and \$8.4 million related to the purchase of shares from the founder of Integrant during the period from July 2007 through July 2009.
 We recorded or will record these payments as additional purchase price.
 We have paid \$6.3 million to repurchase founder shares through November 1, 2008 and will make the remaining \$2.1 million payment during fiscal 2009.
 The purchase price included \$11.1 million of in-process technology that had not yet reached technological feasibility, had no alternative future use and was charged to operations during the fourth quarter of fiscal 2006.
-The in-process technology with the assistance of a third party using the income forecast approach.
-At the time of the acquisition, the in-process technology with the assistance of a third party using fiscal 2007.
-The acquisition also included \$21.6 million of interprocess research and development projects during fiscal 2007.
-The acqu
+The in-process technology related to technologies currently in development for Dual DAB, T-DMB, DVB-H, RFID and WiBro applications.
+We determined the fair value of the in-process technology with the assistance of a third party using the income forecast approach.
+At the time of the acquisition, the in-process technology was approximately 74% complete.
+We completed the in-process research and development projects during fiscal 2007.
+The acquisition also included \$21.6 million of intangible assets that we are amortizing over their estimated useful lives of two to five years using an accelerated amortization method that reflects the estimated pattern of economic use.